Frances Marshall Eagleson: Career

 Marshall began her career with a brief period teaching in Cincinnati, Ohio, before moving on to teach at Edward Waters College in Jacksonville, Florida.

 After a year of teaching in Florida she began teaching English at what is now North Carolina Central College at Durham, North Carolina, in 1921.
 The college was previously a private high school for Black students called the National Training School at the time of Marshall's hiring.
 The college went through multiple names and administrative iterations during Marshall's career, as the Durham State Normal School for Negroes (1923–1925); the North Carolina College for Negroes (1925–1947); and finally, North Carolina Central College at Durham (1947–1969); before taking its current name.
 She spent most of her career at North Carolina Central College, which is a historically Black college.

 During her career, she also went on to earn a graduate degree in educational administration from the University of Chicago and Columbia.
 Eventually working as a registrar and admissions officer for North Carolina Central University from 1928 to retirement in 1964 (Currently has co-ed dormitory named in her honor - Eagleson Hall).
 After retirement, Marshall worked as the registrar for two other colleges: Florida Memorial College in St. Augustine, Florida, and Spelman College in Atlanta, Georgia.

 After retiring from her post at Spelman, Eagleson lived with her daughter in Hampton until her death on May 18, 1987.
 Eagleson remained active in the Indiana University alumni category, mentoring and housing students.

 Personal life and family

-She was married to Wilson Vashon Eagleson (1898–1933), another Indiana University graduate who taught chemistry and coached football at North Carolina Central University.
+She was married to Vashon Eagleson (1898–1933), another Indiana University graduate who taught chemistry and coached football at North Carolina Central University.
 The couple had met at Indiana while Eagleson was living in the campus Army barracks.
 Eagleson was the son of Preston Eagleson (1876–1911) became the first African American intercollegiate athlete at Indiana University, the second Black student to receive a degree, and the first Black student to earn a master's degree from the university.

 They were the parents of 2nd Lt.
 Wilson V. Eagleson II, a fighter pilot who flew with the Tuskegee Airmen's 99th and 32nd Pursuit Squadron during the Second World War.
 Their daughter is Rosalind M. Exum, who became an associate professor of mathematics at Hampton Institute in Hampton, Virginia.